selwynpolit/d9book/book/blocks.md

 ![Graphical user interface Description automatically generated](images/media/image7.png)

-In `/Users/selwyn/Sites/singer-lando/docroot/modules/custom/quick_pivot/quick_pivot.routing.yml`
+In `/Users/selwyn/Sites/singer-lando/docroot/modules/custom/quick_pivot/quick_pivot.routing.yml`[Selwyn, does this need more context?
+What's in this file?]

-We have all the pieces (including some cool little API work)
+We have all the pieces (including some cool little API work).
+[Selwyn, same here.
+Where do we have all the pieces?
+Or is it "Now we have all the pieces"?]

 So the admin piece has a form defined at `/Users/selwyn/Sites/singer-lando/docroot/modules/custom/quick_pivot/src/Form/QuickPivotConfigForm.php`